aslinedvinsson/Gender-inequality-quiz/README.md

 - Option buttons present three different answers for each quiz question.
 In JavaScript, the options have different indexes based on whether they are the right or wrong answer.

 - The option buttons change colors.
 When a user clicks on an option, it turns light blue to indicate their selection.
-Users can change their choice by clicking on another option, which will then turn blue.
+Users can change their mind by clicking on another option, which will then turn blue.
 Once the user makes a final selection, they can press the "Check Answer" button.
 The selected answer will turn green if it is correct or red if it is wrong.

 - The "Check Answer" button is followed by a "Next Question" button.
 When the "Check Answer" button is clicked, it is hidden, and the "Next Question" button is displayed.